-12.1 On completion of the allocation of places on 1 March 2022 there may be applications where none of the parent's preferences have resulted in the offer of an academy / school place.
+12.1 On completion of the allocation of places, date to be determined by the Local Authority, there may be applications where none of the parent's preferences have resulted in the offer of an academy / school place.
 If it has not been possible to comply with any of the parent's preferences Oldham Council will identify all the schools with vacant places and allow parents to submit a further preference.